shtaif/react-async-iterators/README.md

 ### Iteration lifecycle phases

-The following phases and state properties are reflected from all consumer utilities (with hooks - returned, with components - injected to their provided render functions):
+The following phases and state properties are reflected via all consumer utilities (with hooks - returned, with components - injected to their given render functions):

 <table>
 <tr>